Skip to content

 Weem: Weem Parish Church

 On the face of it, this little mechanical organ by J.W.
 Walker, probably the first to be completed in Scotland by the firm, looks quite straightforward: a post-and-rail case design of pitch pine with minimal ornamentation, two manuals and pedals, 11 or 12 stops, mechanical action.
-The pipe façade is gilded, and was originally, although comparison of the pipes as they are now with old photographs of the organ in the church vestry suggest the gilding may have been renewed in recent years.
+The pipe facade is gilded, and was gilded originally, although comparison of the pipes as they are now with old photographs of the organ in the church vestry, and inspection of the rear of the facade pipes, indicates the gilding may have been renewed in recent years.

 There are some unusual features in this organ – like the size and compass of the Swell soundboard – which raise some questions which are not easy to answer almost 150 years after the organ was built.